Ophiomancy part 2

-"Hey, here's a thought," said Seamus, eyes glittering.
+"Hey, here's a thought," Seamus said, eyes glittering.
 "Why don't you try it for a while?"

 Harry looked up at Seamus in surprise.
 "Try what?"

-"Being resorted into Slytherin," said Seamus, grinning.
+"Being re-sorted into Slytherin," Seamus said, grinning.
 "I mean, we all know that you're actually Gryffindor, but maybe being in Slytherin for a while might be good.
-I mean, not that being a Slytherin is really THAT good, but what if it's some kind of… uh… lesson learning experience?
+I mean, not that being a Slytherin is really THAT good, but what if it's some kind of… uh… learning experience?
 You don't have to stay in Slytherin, mind.
 You could always come back to Gryffindor if you like."